Paris Journal 2014 – Barbara Joy Cooley Home: barbarajoycooley.com

 translations.
 Turns out that he did.
 What a special

 gift – to be able to write so well in two languages!
-We strolled

 back to the apartment the way we’d come, going through the parks.
 Our plan was to go out to dinner and then